maikudou/SmartTV/lg_models.md

 </table>

 ### Notes
-Source site states W for 2012 model year, but my experience says it's deffinitely is 2011
+Source site states W for 2012 model year, but my experience says it definitely is 2011

 ##### Some Year/Screen combination have special meaning: